datnguye/about/content/blog/internal/context-engineering-deep-dive-part-1-user-intent-prompting.md

 - Whether to preserve technical accuracy or prioritize clarity

 Spoiler: It doesn't know any of that.

+Instead, it makes its best guess — which often means hallucinating details or asking clarifying questions when you're using a reasoning model.

 ## 2. **Prompt Engineering Fundamentals**